apauley/hledger-flow/README.md

 # Overview of the Basic Workflow

-1. Save an input CSV file to a [specific directory](https://github.com/apauley/hledger-flow#input-files).
+1. Save an input transaction file (typically CSV) to a [specific directory](https://github.com/apauley/hledger-flow#input-files).
 2. Add an hledger [rules file](https://github.com/apauley/hledger-flow#rules-files).
     Include some classification rules if you want.
 3. Run `hledger-flow import`